 Bullion: coins, rounds, bars and ingots

-If you want an investment that you can see, touch and hold, purchasing bullion forms of precious metals, such as coins, rounds, bars and ingots, is the best approach.
+If you want an investment you can see, touch and hold, purchasing bullion forms of precious metals, such as coins, rounds, bars and ingots, is the best approach.
 These physical assets can be directly purchased from local currency exchanges or from reputable online dealers.
 The value of bullion varies depending on the type of metal, its age, rarity and weight, each of which can impact how much you want to invest.

 Before you purchase, you'll want to research how to buy gold and other precious metals to make sure you're buying from a reputable dealer.